Mariners vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Mariners Recent Betting Performance

-- The Mariners have played as the favorite in eight of their past 10 games and have won four of those contests.
+- The Mariners have been the underdog just one time in the past 10 contests and lost that game.

-- In their last 10 games with a total, the Mariners and their opponents are 5-5-0 when it comes to hitting the over.
+- When it comes to the total, the Mariners and their foes are 4-6-0 in their last 10 contests.

+- The Mariners' previous 10 games have not had a spread posted by oddsmakers.

 Mariners Betting Records & Stats

-- Seattle has gone 32-27 when it has played as moneyline favorites with odds of -120 or shorter (54.2% winning percentage).
+- Seattle has a record of 1-7 when it's set as an underdog of +115 or more by sportsbooks this season.

-- Based on this matchup's moneyline, the Mariners have an implied win probability of 54.5%.
+- Sportsbooks have implied with the moneyline set for this matchup that the Mariners have a 46.5% chance of pulling out a win.

-- Seattle has played in 96 games with a set over/under, and have combined with its opponents to go over the total 48 times (48-46-2).
+- Seattle and its opponents have gone over the total this season in 48 of its 97 opportunities.

+- The Mariners are 4-10-0 against the spread in their 14 games with a line set by sportsbooks this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!